chaseconey/rt3/README.md

 * Socket.io - Real Time Data w/ Web Sockets
 * Twitter Streaming API

-HOW DOES I RUN IT?
+HOW DO I RUN IT?
 ==================

 1. Download the app